Upgrading a Cluster

 If multiple storage planes are connected to a single control plane, it is recommended to upgrade the control plane first.

-Upgrading the control plane and storage cluster is an online operation and does not require downtime.
-Planning an upgrade as part of a maintenance window is recommended, though.
+Upgrading the control plane and storage cluster is currently not an online operation and requires downtime.
+Planning an upgrade as part of a maintenance window is recommended.
+This is expected to become an online operation in a future release.

 Upgrading a Control Plane